-- Screening for HBV infection and HCV infection in populations at high risk of infection and 1-time screening for HCV infection in adults born between 1945 and 1965. - Increasing screening rates in Public Health Region (PHR) 8, 9, 10, and 11, where the highest rates of cancer incidence and mortality are found.2
+- Screening for HBV infection and HCV infection in populations at high risk of infection. - Increasing screening rates in PHR 8, 10, and 11.
+Incidence and mortality rates are highest in PHR 10 and 11.2

 Secondary Prevention - Screening and Early Detection Services